jbossws/jbossws-cxf/README.md

 Building and running the testsuite requires Maven version 3.2.2 or higher.

-The build follows the usual Maven flow; a `wildfly` or 'wildflydev' profile has to be specified to tell the project which target container to use for integration tests; if no `wildfly` profile is specified, the integration tests are skipped.
+The build follows the usual Maven build, and all tests run against the default WildFly version.
 ```
-mvn -Pwildfly integration-test
+mvn clean install
 ```

 * The `-Dserver.home=/foo/bar` option can be used to run the testsuite against a given local server instance; the server must not be already running, as the build will create various standalone server configurations and start multiple instances.
 * The `-Dexclude-udp-tests` option can be used to skip UDP tests; that might be needed when running on a network that does not allow UDP broadcast.
 * The `-Dexclude-ws-discovery-tests` option can be used to skip WS-Discovery tests; that might be needed when running on a network that does not have set multicast properly.